androbwebb/PHP-Timezone/README.md

 PHP-Timezone
 ============

-A small php script that can convert a lat/long coordinate pair into the time at that location.
+A php class that can convert a lat/long coordinate pair into the time at that location.